bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Added in: v7.3.0

-When set, the well known “root” CAs (like VeriSign) will be extended with the extra certificates in `file`.
+When set, the well known "root” CAs (like VeriSign) will be extended with the extra certificates in `file`.
 The file should consist of one or more trusted certificates in PEM format.
 A message will be emitted (once) with [`process.emitWarning()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#process_processemitwarningwarning-options) if the file is missing or malformed, but any errors are otherwise ignored.

 Neither the well known nor extra certificates are used when the `ca` options property is explicitly specified for a TLS or HTTPS client or server.